Higoverse/.github/profile/README.md

 A powerful platform that connects **real life**, **real people**, and **real technology** to simplify and modernize day-to-day activities across Rwanda and interior Africa.

 ---
-<h2 align="center">🚀 “Explore the world beyond imagination.
+<h2>“Explore the world beyond imagination.
 Build the future beyond limits.”</h2>